Fiona-600/Data-Representation-Project/README.md

 • A *‘gitignore’* file containing any files or file types which should be ignored by the github repository.

-• A *'ClassesDAO.py'* file which defines the access to and operations on the data in the data source i.e. the database (data access object),
+• *'ClassesDAO.py'* and 'BookingDAO.py'* files which defines the access to and operations on the data in the data source i.e. the database (data access object).

 • A *'configuration.py'* file which holds the login information to the database.